 University of Kerala is one of the Universities in India having appointed permanent full time teaching faculty members for running the distance education programmes.
 The SDE has 19 permanent faculty members and 8 full time contract faculty members with diverse academic backgrounds and rich experience in the rank of Professors, Associate Professors and Assistant Professors.
 The school had recognition of the erstwhile Distance Education Council (DEC) for 45 programmes till 2014-15.
-In line with the efforts of the UGC to stream line the distance learning mode, the SDE also redefined its programmes and got the UGC recognition to offer 13 UG and 13 PG programmes from the academic year 2017-18 onwards.
+In line with the efforts of the UGC to stream line the distance learning mode, the SDE also redefined its programmes and got the UGC recognition to offer 13 UG and 12 PG programmes from the academic year 2017-18 onwards.
 The SDE has no private off campus/learner support centres.

-3. Details of the Proposed B.A.
-Programme
+Details of the Proposed BA Malayalam Programme

-In keeping with the overall mission of the School of Distance Education, University of Kerala, to ensure accessibility of quality higher education to all, the programme BA Economics intends to deliver a meaningful educational experience that will prepare students to participate effectively and also to contribute productively in the affairs of our society using knowledge learned during their study of economics.
+In keeping with the overall mission of the School of Distance Education, University of Kerala, to ensure accessibility of quality higher education to all, the programme BA Malayalam Language and Literature aims at imparting knowledge in Malayalam Language and literature, and skills in using Malayalam language in the post graduate level as the official language of Kerala.